 A single serving of hemp seed or hemp protein offers enormous nutritional benefits.
 Hemp protein is the only complete plant-based protein.
 It also happens to be low in saturated fat, making it a healthy supplement for any diet.
 Consuming hemp is linked to improved heart health, weight loss, and reduced inflammation.
 However, hemp is only one way to reap the nutritional benefits of cannabis.

 Raw cannabis provides the body with cannabinoid acids.
-Cannabinoid acids such as Tetrahydrocannabinolic Acid (THCA), cannabidiolic acid (CBDA), cannabichromenic acid (CBCA) and cannabinodiolic acid (CBNDA) are only present in raw cannabis.
-Decarboxylation (the process of applying heat) convert cannabinoids acids into their active state.
+Cannabinoid acids such as Tetrahydrocannabinolic Acid (THCA), cannabidiolic acid (CBDA), cannabichromenic acid (CBCA) and cannabinodiolic acid (CBNDA), are only present in raw cannabis.
+Decarboxylation (the process of applying heat) converts cannabinoids acids into their active state.
 It is the process that changes THCA to THC and CBDA into CBD.

 Why are cannabinoids acids beneficial?
 Both CBDA and THCA are associated with remarkable health benefits such as: